 Marni Katz, freelance writer, editor and photographer @ Simple Gray T-shirt

-Both mothers and fathers are affected by daycares, kindergartens and schools being closed indefinitely or re-opened only intermittently, but there’s evidence that working mothers have taken on more of the resulting childcare responsibilities.
-Some 45% of respondents said they were doing more housekeeping and childcare work since the pandemic.
-Moreover, 53% of employed women felt that childcare and housekeeping required most of their attention.
+Granted, both mothers and fathers are affected by daycares, kindergartens and schools being closed indefinitely or reopened intermittently.
+But, there’s evidence that working mothers have taken on more of the resulting childcare responsibilities.
+For example, 45% of respondents said they had been doing more housekeeping and childcare work since the pandemic began.
+To that end, 53% of employed women reported that childcare and housekeeping required most of their attention.
 Another 46% reported spending most of their time on work and career development.

-While there has been discussion within the public sphere about men – or partners of any gender – and the need for them to pitch in when it comes to domestic duties, our survey still found that roughly 64% of women were doing all or most of this type of work.
-Only 6% feel that their partners have taken it upon themselves to handle childcare and housekeeping, but 30% say that these tasks are split evenly between partners.
+In recent years, there has been discussion within the public sphere about men (or partners of any gender) and the need for them to pitch in more when it comes to domestic duties.
+Even so, our survey still found that roughly 64% of women were doing all or most of this type of work.
+Moreover, only 6% said that they felt like their partners had taken it upon themselves to handle childcare and housekeeping, while 30% said that these tasks were split evenly between partners.

-Helping Working Mothers – Nearly Half Want Flexible Hours
+Nearly Half of Working Mothers Want Flexible Hours

-Since people started working from home, there were worries about the effect that various distractions in the home would have on worker productivity.
-Undoubtedly, there are those that have struggled to carry on as usual from home, struggling with a range of issues – perching on the kitchen counter for lack of a designated space, struggling to maintain a professional image during meetings with kids and pets running around in the background, or simply missing their daily office interactions.
-For mothers, these struggles are compounded by their increased domestic workload.
+Since people began working from home, there have been concerns about the effect that the various distractions in the home would have on worker productivity.
+Undoubtedly, there are those who have struggled to carry on as usual from home.
+This may include a range of issues: perching on the kitchen counter due to the lack of a designated space; maintaining a professional image during meetings with kids and pets running around in the background; or simply missing the daily office interactions.
+Plus, for mothers, these challenges are compounded by their increased domestic workloads.

-Chelsea Roller, content marketing manager @ Rank Fuse Digital Marketing
+Chelsea Roller, content marketing manager at Rank Fuse Digital Marketing

-While 35% of women reported no major distractions to their workflow as a result of increased household and childcaring duties, roughly a third said they were having trouble focusing throughout the day.
-To make up for breaks they had to take during their work hours, 17% reported working longer hours, while 13% of respondents had to cut back on the number of hours on the job in the face of mounting household and childcaring duties.
+While 35% of women reported having no major distractions to their workflow as a result of increased household and childcare duties, roughly one-third said they were having difficulty focusing throughout the day.
+As an example, to make up for breaks they had to take during their work hours, 17% reported working longer hours, while 13% of respondents had to cut back on their number of work hours due to mounting household and childcare duties.

 It impacted my job to a greater extent.
 I considered leaving my duties several times because I wasn’t able to handle work and home at the same time.
 It sometimes stresses me out and I suffer from burnout because of housekeeping and childcare burden during work from home.

-When asked what would make their life as working moms easier, 47% wished their employers would continue offering flexible work schedules even after schools and kindergartens are open.
-With nearly 4.5 million U.S. daycare slots that might be permanently lost due to the pandemic, 26% of respondents think that available and affordable childcare options would greatly improve their experience as working mothers.
-Another 27% would like to see a more equal distribution of household and child supervision tasks within their family.
+As far as what would make their life as working moms easier, 47% wished their employers would continue offering flexible work schedules even after schools and kindergartens were open.
+Likewise, 26% of respondents said that available and affordable childcare options would greatly improve their experience as working mothers (although nearly 4.5 million U.S. daycare slots might be permanently lost due to the pandemic).
+Another 27% said they’d like to see a more equal distribution of household and child supervision tasks within their family.

 I am so looking forward to teachers, school staff, and daycare workers being vaccinated.
 Between that and grandparents receiving the vaccine having access to safe and thoughtful school, daycare, and childcare would be life changing.
 We don’t just need schools to be open – we need them to have a plan in place to keep teachers, staff, and students safe!
 It’s not helpful if they keep closing for two weeks at a time.
 I think at this point we’re all looking for some consistency and the ability to plan more than a month in advance.

-Ashley Brichter, founder and CEO @ Birth Smarter
+Ashley Brichter, founder and CEO at Birth Smarter

-We conducted a nationwide survey of 1,083 respondents, addressed to working or recently unemployed mothers in an effort to ascertain their changing workload and schedules during the pandemic and their outlook on what could improve their current situation.
+This report is based on a nationwide survey of 1,083 women.
+It was targeted at working or recently unemployed mothers in an effort to ascertain their changing workloads and schedules during the pandemic, as well as their outlook on what could improve their current situation.